 - 1. Set the AuthMech connection attribute to 1. - 2.
 Choose one: - To use the default realm defined in your Kerberos setup, do not set the KrbRealm attribute. - Or, if your Kerberos setup does not define a default realm or if the realm of your Impala server is not the default, then set the appropriate realm using the KrbRealm attribute. - 3.
+Optionally, if you are using MIT Kerberos and a Kerberos realm is specified using the KrbRealm connection attribute, then choose one: - To have the Kerberos layer canonicalize the server's service principal name, leave the ServicePrincipalCanonicalization attribute set to 1. - Or, to prevent the Kerberos layer from canonicalizing the server's service principal name, set the ServicePrincipalCanonicalization attribute to 0. - 4.
 Set the KrbFQDN attribute to the fully qualified domain name of the Impala server host.

-To use the Impala server host name as the fully qualified domain name for Kerberos authentication, set KrbFQDN to \HOST.
+To use the Impala server host name as the fully qualified domain name for Kerberos authentication, set KrbFQDN to HOST.

-4. Set the KrbServiceName attribute to the service name of the Impala server.

-5. Optionally, set the TSaslTransportBufSize attribute to the number of bytes to reserve in memory for buffering unencrypted data from the network.
+- 5. Set the KrbServiceName attribute to the service name of the Impala server. - 6.
+Optionally, set the TSaslTransportBufSize attribute to the number of bytes to reserve in memory for buffering unencrypted data from the network.